 Krieg doesn't appear with the other Vault Hunters on the train in the intro.
 The reason: going by his backstory movie, he was on the train, or at least, hanging on the side of the train.

-During your final assault on Handsome Jack, your path is blocked when a section of a bridge elevates to create a gap you can't cross.
+During your quest to find the Hyperion Info Stockade, your path is blocked when a section of a bridge elevates to create a gap you can't cross.
 Brick recommends you steal some explosives from a rival gang in an area called Sawtooth Cauldron.
 On reflection, there seem to be some plot holes in this sequence.
 The Sawtooth leader won't send the elevator down to allow you to reach the top of his tower, so you have to destroy his favorite Buzzard, a flying vehicle, to make him angry enough to send the elevator down.
 As well, when you do steal the charges, they are stolen and deployed using those flying vehicles, begging the question, why doesn't Brick just have his Slabs just pick you up and drop you off at your destination?
 Very simply, Brick saw an opportunity to have the Vault Hunters, easily one of the strongest forces on the entire planet, wipe out and emasculate a rival faction of bandits for him.
 In light of recent events in the plot, the Vault Hunters would probably fail to question such a roundabout way of crossing the gap, as long as they were at least on track to kill Jack.

 Tiny Tina's parents might have inadvertently given her a chance at the best life they could have.
 Because of the grenade her mom smuggled in for her escape, Tina is now wildly obsessed with explosives, which led her into contact with the Vault Hunters and eventually Mister Torgue, owner of the largest explosive manufacturers on the planet and Friend to All Children.
 Torgue himself thinks that being nice to kids and treating ladies with respect is the highest level of badassitude and eagerly enjoys Tina's company, as well as being able to give Tina a job where she can legitimately put her skills and love to use.
 For all the crap Tina had to go through during her early life, it's nice to know there's a chance she can be truly happy in the end.

 When you defeat Wilhelm, Angel notes that you're stronger than the four Vault Hunters of the first game.
 At that point in the game, you're likely around Lv.
 16-18, which means you have 700-900 HP, the only stat that grows automatically with levels.
 In the first Borderlands, a Lv.
 50 character had about the same amount of HP!
 You're literally more resilient than the first four Vault Hunters!
 Comparing the backstory of both generations of Vault Hunters reflects this; Roland left the Crimson Lance as a young soldier, while Axton is a seasoned veteran.
-Lilith taught her Siren powers to herself and was mostly an adventurer, while Maya spent her entire youth training her powers under the guidance of a religious order that has researched Sirens.
+Lilith taught her Siren powers to herself and was mostly an adventurer, while Maya spent her entire youth training her powers under the guidance of a religious order that had researched Sirens.
 Mordecai was only traveling around for hunting and looting, while Zer0 is a professional assassin with a long history of jobs.
-Brick is a badass normal brawler, while Krieg is an escaped lab experiment and Salvador has killed Psychos on Pandora before Brick was even born.
-Even Gaige has the advantage of being a genius at technology.
+Brick is a badass normal brawler, while Krieg is an escaped lab experiment, and Salvador grew up killing bandits on Pandora and abuses steroids enough to stunt his growth.
+Even Gaige is a Gadgeteer Genius.
 All the new Vault Hunters are either more experienced or are more suited by nature than the previous ones.